Second Arc

 Calls for Papers

 All submissions should be sent to the Mechademia submissions editor.
 Please indicate the title of the volume you are submitting to as follows: “Submission–[volume name]” in the subject line.
-Submit two copies of your article as either a Word document or a PDF.
-One of these copies should be anonymized: do not include your name anywhere in the article (named citations of your own work are acceptable, provided you do not use first-person language to discuss the work in question).
+Submit two copies of your article as a Word document.
+One of these copies should be anonymized: do not include your name anywhere in the article, and remove the author’s name from the document properties (look under “Info” in Word).
+Named citations of your own work are acceptable, provided you do not use first-person language to discuss the work in question.

 Submissions should be 5,000-7,000 words and follow the Mechademia Style Guide, which is based on the Chicago Manual of Style.
 Figures are limited to eight per essay; image permissions are the responsibility of authors upon acceptance.